skkestrel/koatl/docs/monads.md

 Due to limitations of generators (they can't be copied), `@` specifically requires `bind_once(self, f)` instead of the usual `bind(self, f)`;
 the difference is that `f` should called at most once in `bind_once(self, f)`.
+This represents a deterministic monad, ruling out the List monad.

 ## Memo